Arts and Sciences Distinguished Professor Emeritus

 I specialize in the Ottoman Empire before 1800.
 Initially, my research focused on the empire’s Arab provinces, particularly Egypt and Yemen.
-In recent years, however, I have turned my attention to the Chief Eunuch of the Ottoman imperial harem, which required me to take the entire empire as my purview.
+During the early 2000s, however, I turned my attention to the Chief Eunuch of the Ottoman imperial harem, which required me to take the entire empire as my purview.
 I have now more or less returned to Ottoman Egypt with research on the understudied Ottoman-era documents of the Cairo Geniza.
 I received my Ph.D. from Princeton's Near Eastern Studies department in 1992; my advisor was Cemal Kafadar, who by the time I finished had already been “stolen” by Harvard.
 My B.A.
 (1982) and M.A.
 (1986) are from the University of Texas at Austin; my M.A. thesis was directed by Abraham Marcus.

 I have published the following books: